 - A site that requires you to log in but doesn't display the padlock symbol in the address bar when you do so

 HSBC never asks customers to update or verify their personal security details by email.
 If in doubt, stop.
 Don’t click on any links.
 Don’t open any attachments.
 Just forward the email to firstname.lastname@example.org and we will investigate it.
-Alternatively refer to your local country page for appropriate ways to report.
+Alternatively refer to your local country/region page for appropriate ways to report.

 Keep your passwords and personal information secure

 Fraudsters use personal information from different sources to steal people’s identities.